OmniaCR/omnia-platform-overview/README.md

 ## The Story Behind OmniaCR

-OmniaCR was created to address a growing challenge in mental health practice: managing large volumes of patient information while detecting subtle patterns across multiple dimensions.
+Omnia was created to address a growing challenge in mental health practice: managing large volumes of patient information while detecting subtle patterns across multiple dimensions.

 While clinicians bring extensive expertise, synthesizing complex data can be time-consuming and cognitively demanding.
 OmniaCR was built to assist clinicians by organizing information, highlighting relevant patterns, and suggesting potential hypotheses — always leaving final decisions in the hands of the professional.